-What could cause a sting or bite in the UK?
+What could cause a sting or bite?

 There are many things that could lead to a sting or bite in our pets.
 Firstly we should consider insects such as bees, wasps or ants.
 Our pets may try to bite or eat these insects as well as potentially getting stung anywhere else on their body.
 There is also the potential for tick bites to occur, especially if we are in a high risk area where there are sheep or deer nearby.
 Another risk could be nettles or plants causing irritation.
 The fur on our pet’s body may protect them to a point but often we can see irritation on the foot pads or around our pet’s back end.